 The U.S. economic environment has generally improved with stable consumer conditions.
-While there is modest improvement in industrial production and soft business investment, U.S. manufacturing has shown positive signs of growth in recent months and we continue to see modest GDP growth.
-Consumer confidence reached a 15 year high in the first quarter of 2017 coupled with the continuation of steady job growth throughout the year.
-Retail sales grew approximately 5% in the first quarter, mainly driven by online sales, while traditional brick-and-mortar stores continue to struggle with reports of many store closures.
+While there is modest improvement in industrial production, growth is slower than originally anticipated.
+Business-to-business volume growth is influenced by the retail industry.
+Retail growth continued in the second quarter, mainly driven by online sales.
 Continued growth in e-commerce and omni-channel retail sales has driven package volume demand for residential products.
-Given these trends, our products most aligned with business-to-consumer shipments have experienced the strongest growth.
+Shipments and revenue per piece have increased on a consolidated basis and across all products in our U.S. Domestic Package segment, and given these trends in the retail industry, products most aligned with business-to-consumer shipments have experienced the strongest growth.